 The myriad of skill sets and specialized services resulted from a broad range of occupations that started in the commercial and residential construction industry.
 In 2000, a desire for a career change led Chrit to the Nelson Family of Companies’ IT department.
-After being put in charge of telecom services, he created the facilities department for the Nelson Family of Companies and quickly recognized multiple opportunities to reduce costs for the company.
+After being put in charge of telecom services, he created the facilities department for the Nelson Family of Companies and quickly recognized multiple opportunities to reduce costs.

 In the eight and a half years at Nelson, Chrit’s experience extended far beyond the traditional facilities role.
-Due to Nelson’s rapid growth and the subsequent lack of service provider oversight, Chrit took the initiative to reign in inflated costs and eliminate services that were not providing sufficient value.
+Due to Nelson’s rapid growth and the subsequent lack of vendor oversight, Chrit took the initiative to reign in inflated costs and eliminate vendor services that were not providing sufficient value.
 In some cases, creating “in house” alternatives proved much more cost effective.
-In eight years, he saved Nelson over $1M in operational costs with respect to telecom services and further reduced annual operating budgets by negotiating service contract renewals, introducing competitive bidding, implementing energy efficiency retrofits, and eliminating unnecessary overhead.
-As a result, he has extensive experience in billing analysis with regard to service providers, telecom contracts, maintenance agreements and energy efficiency proposals.
+In eight years, he saved Nelson over $1M in telecom expenses and further reduced annual operating budgets by negotiating service contracts, performing competitive bidding, implementing energy efficiency retrofits, and eliminating unnecessary overhead.
+As a result, he has extensive experience in billing analysis, telecom contracts, maintenance agreements and energy efficiency proposals.

-In addition to fulfilling his responsibilities as facilities manager which entailed supporting 350 employees and 18 branches, he was directly involved in technological upgrades aimed at enhancing productivity and streamlining operations.
+In addition to fulfilling his responsibilities as facilities manager which entailed supporting 350 employees and 18 branches, he was directly involved in multiple technology upgrades aimed at enhancing productivity and streamlining operations.
 He was also instrumental in creating new policies and operational procedures designed to create more efficient business processes.
-Throughout his career at Nelson, Chrit worked closely with the Accounting department to find innovative ways to cut unnecessary spending.
+Throughout his career at Nelson, Chrit worked closely with the Accounting and IT departments to find innovative ways to cut unnecessary spending.
 By asking the right questions, he was able to identify cost-saving opportunities that significantly impacted the company’s bottom line.

 Since Nelson, he has focused on three areas of expertise, namely financial analysis, operational efficiency, and building performance measures.
-While attending the Leadership Institute for Ecology and the Economy in 2007/2008, he recognized how best practices aligned with good business management: by maximizing efficiency, eliminating waste, and improving the well-being of your employees, productivity and profits invariably increase.
+While attending the Leadership Institute for Ecology and the Economy in 2007/2008, he recognized how best practices aligned with good business management: by maximizing efficiency, eliminating waste, and improving employee wellbeing, productivity and profits invariably increased.

 After launching reDefining Facilities in 2009, he was appointed to the non-residential subcommittee for the Sonoma County Retrofit and Renewables Program, what is today known as Energy Upgrade California.
-In 2010, he graduated from the sustainable Building Advisor Institute and in 2011, completed his building performance certification as a BPI Analyst from the Building Performance Institute.
+In 2010, he graduated from the Sustainable Building Advisor Institute and in 2011, completed his building performance certification as a BPI Analyst from the Building Performance Institute’s certificate program at Skyline College.
 He added BPI Envelope Specialist to his credentials in January of 2012 and successfully completed the Calcerts training requirements to become a certified HERS II energy rater.
-After performing numerous residential and commercial energy audits, his passion for reducing operational costs in the commercial sector was reignited during the Santa Rosa Chamber of Commerce project, and a new business was born.
+After performing numerous residential and commercial energy audits, his passion for reducing operational costs in the commercial sector was reignited during the Santa Rosa Chamber of Commerce project, and a new vision was born.